Beyooooonds: 2021–present: Beyooooo2nds

-On June 27 2024, Yuhane Yamazaki graduated from the group and Hello!
+On June 27, 2024, Yuhane Yamazaki graduated from the group and Hello!
 Project.

 On January 29, 2025, the group released their sixth single, "Do-Did-Done / Aa Kimi ni Tensei".

 On June 9, 2025, Rika Shimakura graduated from the group and Hello!
 Project in order to study English abroad.
 She is also set to continue her entertainment activities.

 On August 26, 2025, it was announced that Momohime Kiyono would be halting activities for the time being due to her being diagnosed with anxiety disorder.
 As a result, she would be absent from all activities up until the end of October, including the August 30 and 31 concerts of the Hello!
 Con 2025 tour, the Trendy Taipei J-POP NIGHT event on September 7, the SPARK 2025 in MAKUHARI event on September 14, the entirety of the BEYOOOOOPERETTA -ottobre- in October, and the release events of the single "SaiKOO DE DANCE" in September and October.
 It was also announced that her FC event with Minami Okamura scheduled for September 16 would be cancelled as well.

+On January 30, it was announced that Kurumi Takase would be graduating from the group and Hello!
+Project at the end of the group's upcoming spring tour on June 16.

+On May 26, it was announced that there would be more new members joining the group, as well as Morning Musume '26.

+On May 27, it was announced that new members of the group, as well as Morning Musume '26, would be revealed one at a time through the individual group YouTube channels, with the first reveals for Morning Musume '26 on the 28th, and BEYOOOOONDS on the 29th.

+On May 29, it was announced that Hana Kojima joined the group as a new member.

+On June 2, it was announced Through the official BEYOOOOONDS channel that Mano Otsubo joined BEYOOOOONDS as the second new member.

+On June 9, it was announced that Yuna Sugiyama joined BEYOOOOONDS as the last new member.

+On June 16, Kurumi Takase graduated from the group.